Pilotguide9897/BookwormSE/README.md

 BookwormSE is a book search engine built for avid readers.
 With an easy-to-navigate interface, users can search for books, view detailed information, and access links to the books on Google Books.
 It features a Login/Signup option to provide users with the ability to save their favorite books for later reference.
 A user-friendly tool, it serves as an excellent companion for those who want to keep an updated list of books to purchase.

-A video demonstrating the application's functionality can be visited [here](https://youtu.be/evaArgp2nTg).
+The deployed application can be visited [here](https://obscure-hamlet-34414-e7163f57d6e6.herokuapp.com/).

 ## Installation